 Regarding trails, the Town has begun connecting Outhouse Park to the Auburn Trail.
-With the construction of a new water line along Brickyard Road, the Town will begin connecting to the existing sections in Farmington and Victor.
+With the construction of a new water line along Brickyard Road, the Town will begin connecting to the existing sections in Farmington and Victor, eventually closing the gap between the Ontario Pathways trail system and the Auburn Trail.

 Additionally, the Town recently worked with the Finger Lakes Land Trust to permanently conserve the previously mentioned Canandaigua Vista property on Jones Road.
+Once finished, this property will offer hiking, wildlife viewing, and amazing long-range views and will be open to the public.
+The project is expected to be complete by the fall of 2021.

-Recreation programs, some in partnership with the City of Canandaigua, have been expanded to include a senior program, pickleball, bocce, summer camp activities, movies in the park, and a Halloween party, among other activities.
-Many of these programs were temporarily suspended in 2020 and 2021 due to restrictions associated with the COVID-19 pandemic but these will be reinstated as restrictions allow.
+Recreation programs, some in partnership with the City of Canandaigua, have been expanded in recent years to include a senior program, pickleball, bocce, summer camp activities, movies and concerts in the park, and a Halloween party, among other activities.
+Many of these programs were temporarily suspended in 2020 and part of 2021 due to restrictions associated with the COVID-19 pandemic but these will be reinstated as restrictions allow.

 Additional recreation activities and park events are in the planning stages and will be implemented as feasible.
-These include such things as winter activities, music in the park, fishing opportunities and more.
+These include such things as a proposed winter carnival, music in the park, fishing opportunities and more.